 Surgical resection may be considered in patients likely to tolerate surgery who present with benign diseases or resectable malignancies.
 The input of a thoracic surgeon with experience in complex airway disease is invaluable.

-The term "central airway obstruction" (CAO) refers to a variety of obstructive processes that impede airflow within the central airways, trachea, and mainstem bronchi.
+Central airway obstruction (CAO) refers to a variety of obstructive processes that impede airflow within the central airways, trachea, and mainstem bronchi.
 CAO may be secondary to malignant or benign disease, and represents a significant source of morbidity and mortality with a significant impact on quality of life.
 As CAO frequently presents with life-threatening respiratory failure, some experts recommend that the word nonmalignant be used instead of benign.

 Bronchoscopy & Interventional Pulmonology